sandrine3375/Projects-on-India/README.md

 ## Unsupervised model for clustering

+### PCA
 Because of the high number of columns I used PCA

+Principal Component Analysis (PCA) is used for dimensionality reduction in machine learning.

+PCA is used to filter noisy datasets, such as image compression.

 After I tryed different machine learning algorythms